 Our impact

-Making measurable, positive changes to mental health in rural and regional communities.
+Measurable and evidence-based, Live4Life makes positive changes to mental health in rural and regional communities

 …have undertaken mental health education and there’s an ever-growing Crew of awesome mental health ambassadors.